 When I am introduced to conferences and events they don’t tend to mention the things that I haven’t or didn’t achieve.
 Of course, they focus on what has worked out and what I have achieved.
 But that doesn’t make the things that didn’t go so well any less important, in fact, I have learned a huge about from them.
-I am sharing these lessons with you, so you can become more open-minded about failures and build on them.
+I am sharing these lessons with you, so you can become more open-minded about failures, to be able to learn from and build on them.

-Take Care of Yourself
+Take Care of Yourself… really!

 I hope that this article has helped to encourage you on your academic journey.
 Developing resilience can be a real challenge and I certainly don’t think that I’ve mastered it yet!
 Academia is tough and it is okay to recognize that, but remember the good parts.
 Sometimes experiments do work, grant submissions are successful and papers are accepted.
 So good luck on your academic journey.